Villa Sacchetti at Castelfusano

-The Villa Sacchetti is a historical building at Castelfusano, near Ostia Antica, Rome, Italy.
+The Villa Sacchetti, also called Castello Chigi, is a historical building at Castelfusano, near Ostia Antica, Rome, Italy.
 It was built in 1624-1629 for the Sacchetti family, close associates of Pope Urban VIII, and was the first architectural work of Pietro da Cortona.
-The villa is now known as Villa Chigi since its acquisition by the Chigi family in the 18th century.
+The villa is now known as Castello Chigi since its acquisition by the Chigi family in the 18th century.